apache/bookkeeper/README.md

 ### Report a Bug

-For filing bugs, suggesting improvements, or requesting new features, help us out by [opening a Github issue](https://github.com/apache/bookkeeper/issues).
+For filing bugs, suggesting improvements, or requesting new features, help us out by [opening a GitHub issue](https://github.com/apache/bookkeeper/issues).

 ### Need Help?